GunaSekhar8554/DSA/README.md

-# Data Structure And Algorithms &  Competitive Programming In Python
+ # DSA & CP In Python